Welcome to De Anza College!

 (try this if you like to see how the present can be understood through the past)

 The Youth Leadership Academy Program of the Asian Pacific American Leadership Institute (APALI) in the summer.
-This is an 8 unit, 14-day, intensive class that introduces you to ideas and practices of leadership, community empowerment, and the local Asian American population.
+This is an 8 unit, 6 week, intensive class that introduces you to ideas and practices of leadership, community empowerment, and the local Asian American population.
 Try this if you want to meet great people, develop your leadership skills, and have a lot of fun all at the same time.

 Go to www.svapali.org to learn more and register.